SheenaYu/Udacity-DAND_Project6/README.md

 to fight terrorism.
 The time series chart aggregates the data by state.
 The new insights I get is that California and New York are big targets of terrorism, but in recent years there is fewer terrorist activities in the US.

+##### Interview #4

+> A few suggestions on how to make it more explanatory: Summarize the story in one or more sentences.
+That can be done in the title, for example, or in a short introduction that gives the reader some context to what she/he should be looking for in the visualization.
+Highlight or draw attention to the parts of the visualization that reinforce the story.
+Use the initial animation you've already coded to lead the user to the main point you want to convey, a structure known as a martini glass structure visualization.

 ##### Post-feedback Design

 I redesigned the visualization and combined the animated map and time series line chart in two different tabs.
 Audience can toggle between two graphs by clicking different tabs.

+I also summarized the findings in the titles of charts, and added tooltips to better guide viewers through the visualization.

 ### Resources